jaimetur/PhotoMigrator/README.md

 ```
 ./CloudPhotoMigrator.run --immich-upload-albums ./My_Albums_Folder
 ```
-With this example, the script will connect to Immich Photos database and pre_process the folder ./My_Albums_Folder and per each subfolder found on it that contains at least one file supported by Immich Photos, will create a new Album in Immich Photos with the same name of the Album Folder
+With this example, the script will connect to Immich Photos database and process the folder ./My_Albums_Folder and per each subfolder found on it that contains at least one file supported by Immich Photos, will create a new Album in Immich Photos with the same name of the Album Folder

 ### <span style="color:blue">Download Albums from Immich Photos:</span>